-Carisoprodol and Aspirin is a muscle relaxant (carisoprodol) combined with an analgesic/anti-inflammatory (aspirin) used short-term to treat muscle pain and discomfort.
-It is usually used along with rest, physical therapy, and other treatments.
-Carisoprodol helps to relax the muscles.
-Aspirin helps to decrease pain and swelling.
-This medication is available in generic form.
-Common side effects include drowsiness, dizziness, headache, stomach upset, nausea/vomiting, or heartburn.
+Carisoprodol and Aspirin is a muscle relaxant combined with an analgesic/anti-inflammatory used short-term to treat muscle pain and discomfort.
+Carisoprodol and Aspirin is usually used along with rest, physical therapy, and other treatments.
+Carisoprodol helps to relax the muscles and aspirin helps to decrease pain and swelling.
+Carisoprodol and aspirin is available in generic form.
+Common side effects of carisoprodol and aspirin include:

 The usual adult dosage of carisoprodol and aspirin is 1 or 2 tablets, four times daily.
 Carisoprodol and aspirin may interact with corticosteroids, mifepristone, anti-platelet drugs, blood thinners, antidepressants, medications that contain pain relievers/fever reducers (aspirin, NSAIDs), other products that cause drowsiness, such as alcohol, antihistamines, drugs for sleep or anxiety, other muscle relaxants, narcotics, and allergy or cough-and-cold products.
 Tell your doctor all medications and supplements you use.
 Carisoprodol and aspirin is not recommended for use during pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor.
 Do not use this medication during the last 3 months of pregnancy because of possible harm to the fetus or problems during delivery.
 This medication passes into breast milk and may have undesirable effects on a nursing infant.
 Breastfeeding while using this drug is not recommended.
 Withdrawal symptoms may occur if you suddenly stop taking this medication.